cpalenmichel/discourse-project/ta_web_app/README.md

 Built with React and Redux - requires Node.js (https://nodejs.org/en/) to run.

-Run on command line with: `npm start`
+Run on command line with:
+`npm install` to install dependencies.
+`npm start` to start server.